 And all your children shall be taught of the LORD; and great shall be the peace of your children.
 (Isaiah 54:13)

 A “Family Service” is when our young people “take over” and serve in every capacity during the liturgy.
 They greet parishioners as they enter the church, read the Scriptures and Prayers of the People, usher for the Offertory and Communion, and bring up the gifts of bread, wine, tithes, and in-kind donations to social service agencies such as Crossroads.
 Family Services occur at the 10:30am service, approximately once a month during the school year.

 Special Activities and Traditions: All are invited to join us!

 Many other activities and gatherings supplement the regular class schedule.
 Hosted by the Sunday School, the entire parish is invited to participate in these events.
-They include the Blessing of the Animals, a Halloween party, the Christmas Pageant, the making of palm crosses, the Easter lily procession, the Easter Egg Hunt, and picnics at the beginning and end of the school year.
+They include the Blessing of the Animals, a Halloween party, the Christmas Pageant, a Shrove Tuesday pancake supper, the making of palm crosses, the Easter lily procession, the Easter Egg Hunt, and picnics at the beginning and end of the school year.
 All of these special traditions strengthen and enrich the lives of not only our youngest members, but everyone at Christ Church.